deepak032006/speechace/readme.md

     └── script.js

 ▶️ How to Run the Project
-1️⃣ Start Backend Server
+1️⃣ Start the Backend Server
 cd backend
 npm install
 node server.js

-Backend will run on:
+The backend will run on:

 http://localhost:5000

-2️⃣ Run Frontend
+2️⃣ Run the Frontend

-Open frontend/index.html in your browser
+Open frontend/index.html in any modern browser

-No build step required
+No build or bundling step is required

 📊 Data Source